You can’t avoid it. Everywhere you turn it’s there. Even when you’re asleep it’s growing. We are, of course, talking about the Chinese Super League.

 After his Chinese experience Ossi joined the marvellously named TP-47 in Finland, also playing for PS Kemi, FC Hameelinna and AC Kajaani.
 Textbook journeyman.

 He’s so unheard of that his face, to our knowledge, does not grace the internet.
-So here’s a picture of Finland’s finest ever footballer instead.
+So here’s a compilation of Jari Litmanen, Finland’s finest ever footballer, instead.